 As I’ve gotten older, I have less and less interest in rushing around.
 When we set up this long vacation, we both packed plenty of books, ideas to write about, and a deck of cards with the idea that we’d likely be spending half our time in cafes and that we’d not scurry from one museum to another, dashing about and missing the actual sense of the place.
-Turns out this is hard to stick to!
+It turns out this is hard to stick to!
 So many things to see, so little time!
 GO!

 Amsterdam is fairly ideal for tourists.
-It’s compact, a pleasure to walk in and the Dutch are great at English if your Dutch isn’t up to par.
+It’s compact, a pleasure to walk in, and the Dutch are great at English if your Dutch isn’t up to par.

 My list of things “to do” was fairly small.

 I wanted to eat herring as much as possible.
 Yes.
 Every day, multiple servings.